sunnypilot/sunnypilot/docs_sp/features/hyundai-longitudinal-tuning.md

    `self.accel_value = np.clip(self.accel_raw, self.state.accel_last - jerk_number, self.state.accel_last + jerk_number)`

-This essentialy means that we have our accel_raw, which is acceleration (m/s^2), followed by our clipping variables. jerk_number in this equation represents exactly `0.1`, which is subtracted or added by self.state.accel_last, which is previous calculated accel_value.
-Furthermore, we have `self.state.accel_last`, which is caculated as the stored accel from the above calculations.
+This essentially means that we have our accel_raw, which is acceleration (m/s^2), followed by our clipping variables. jerk_number in this equation represents exactly `0.1`, which is subtracted or added by self.state.accel_last, which is previous calculated accel_value.
+Furthermore, we have `self.state.accel_last`, which is calculated as the stored accel from the above calculations.